How to clean Metal Coffee filter

 1. Disassemble (if applicable): Start by separating the components if your metal coffee filter is designed to be disassembled, such as a two-piece filter with a mesh basket and a holder.

-2. Rinse with Hot Water: Rinsing the metal coffee filter under hot running water.
+2. Rinse with Hot Water: Rinse the metal coffee filter under hot running water.
 This will help remove any loose coffee grounds and oils from the filter.

 3. Soak in Warm, Soapy Water: Fill a sink or basin with warm water and add mild dish soap.
 Submerge the metal coffee filter in the soapy water and let it soak for 10-15 minutes.